 The school organise a structured, predictable, daily timetable of activities over the waking day and students are prepared for changes and transitions with timed warnings, the use of NOW and NEXT boards, transition photo cards and social stories.

-St. Joseph’s use a mix of strategies to increase students’ awareness of inappropriate behaviour including Applied Behaviour Analysis.
-Staff seek to understand the behaviour, to identify its function and by teaching alternative, more appropriate ways of achieving what they want/need aim to reduce the severity and frequency of challenging behaviour.
+St. Joseph’s use a mix of strategies to increase students’ awareness of inappropriate behaviour.
+Staff seek to understand the behaviour, to identify its function and by teaching alternative, more appropriate ways of achieving what they want or need aim to reduce the severity and frequency of challenging behaviour.

 Behavioural incidents and the effectiveness of Inclusion Support Plans are analysed, monitored and reviewed by the Inclusion Support Leaders and the Headteacher.
 Behavioural data and analysis is published as part of the termly Headteacher’s report to Governors.